Danilo-Mugnaini/Danilo-Mugnaini/README.md

 **IT Infrastructure Guru**: From setting up IT infrastructures to ensuring everything runs like a well-oiled machine, I've got it covered.

 **Customer Service Ninja**: I excel in making tech talk less scary and more friendly.
 Your tech problems?
 Consider them solved!

-**Office 365 Pro**: Excel, Word, PowerPoint – you name it, I've mastered it.

 ## Currently Learning Cybersecurity 🔒
 On a mission to become a Security Analyst.
 Studying hard to make the cyber world a safer place, one line of code at a time.